scimmyjs/scimmy-routers/README.md

 *   ```handler``` - required function specifying the method to invoke to authenticate SCIM requests to this middleware.
     *   If a request is not authenticated, the function should throw a new Error with a brief message to be passed back by the response.
     *   If a specific user is authenticated, the function should return the ID string of the authenticated user.

+*   ```context``` - optional function specifying the method to invoke to provide additional context to SCIM requests.
+    *   Evaluated for each request, it can return anything, with the returned value passed directly to the ingress/egress/degress handler methods.

 *   ```docUri``` - optional string specifying the URL to use as the documentation URI for the service provider authentication scheme.